DanielLee343/Maven-loss-AGW-Net/README.md

 # Maven loss with AGW-Net

-This repo contains the code of our paper **Maven Loss with Improved Attention W-Net for Biomedical Image Segmentation**.
+This repo contains the code of our paper **Maven Loss with AGW-Net for Biomedical Image Segmentation**.

 We introduce (1) a novel loss function named ‘Maven Loss’ by taking ‘specificity’ into consideration to handle the issue of data disequilibrium and to help achieve weighing both abilities of correctly-segmented lesion and non-lesion areas and (2) an improved attention W-Net for better performance.